-- Pupil attitudes and behaviours which may indicate they are at risk of potential harm online - The procedure to follow when they have a concern regarding a pupil's online activity - The School will ensure that suitable filtering systems are in place to prevent children accessing terrorist and extremist material, in accordance with the school's Data and E-Security Breach Prevention and Management Plan - The use of mobile phones by staff and pupils is closely monitored by the school, in accordance with School Mobile Phone Policy - The School will ensure that the use of filtering and monitoring systems does not cause "over blocking" which lead to unreasonable restrictions as to what pupils may can be taught regarding online teaching - Mobile phone and camera safety - Staff members will not use personal mobile phones or cameras when pupils are present - Staff may use mobile phones on school premises outside of working hours when no pupils are present - Staff may use mobile phones in the staffroom during breaks and non-contact time - Mobile phones will be safely stored and in silent mode whilst pupils are present - Staff will use their professional judgement in emergency situations - Staff may take mobile phones on trips, but they must only be used in emergencies and should not be used when pupils are present - Mobile devices will not be used to take images or videos of pupils or staff in any circumstances - The sending of inappropriate messages or images from mobile devices is strictly prohibited - Staff who do not adhere to this policy will face disciplinary action - ICT technicians and SLT will review and authorise any downloadable apps no apps or programmes will be downloaded without express permission from an ICT technician or SLT - The School will adhere to the terms of the E-Safety Policy at all times - Photographs and videos of pupils will be carefully planned before any activity with particular regard to consent and adhering to the school's Data Protection Policy - Where photographs and videos will involve LAC pupils, adopted pupils, or pupils for whom there are security concerns, the Headteacher will liaise with the DSL to determine the steps involved. - The DSL will, in known cases of a pupil who is a LAC or who has been adopted, liaise with the pupil's social worker, carers or adoptive parents to assess the needs and risks associated with the pupil

-- Staff will report any concerns about another staff member's use of mobile phones to the DSL, following the procedures outlined in the Child Protection and Safeguarding Policy and the Allegations of Abuse Against Staff Policy. - We will follow the General Data Protection Regulation and Data Protection Act 2018 when taking and storing photos and recordings for use in the school.
+- Pupil attitudes and behaviours which may indicate they are at risk of potential harm online - The procedure to follow when they have a concern regarding a pupil's online activity - The School will ensure that suitable filtering systems are in place to prevent children accessing terrorist and extremist material, in accordance with the school's Data and E-Security Breach Prevention and Management Plan - The school will ensure appropriate filters and appropriate monitoring systems are in place without causing "over blocking" which lead to unreasonable restrictions as to what pupils may can be taught regarding online teaching - The use of mobile phones by staff and pupils is closely monitored by the school, in accordance with School Mobile Phone and Smart Device Policy

+Mobile phone and camera safety

+- Staff members will not use personal mobile phones or cameras when pupils are present - Staff may use mobile phones on school premises outside of working hours when no pupils are present - Staff may use mobile phones in the staffroom during breaks and non-contact time

+- Mobile phones will be safely stored and in silent mode whilst pupils are present - Staff will use their professional judgement in emergency situations - Staff may take mobile phones on trips, but they must only be used in emergencies and should not be used when pupils are present - Mobile devices will not be used to take images or videos of pupils or staff in any circumstances - The sending of inappropriate messages or images from mobile devices is strictly prohibited - Staff who do not adhere to this policy will face disciplinary action - ICT technicians and SLT will review and authorise any downloadable apps no apps or programmes will be downloaded without express permission from an ICT technician or SLT - The School will adhere to the terms of the E-Safety Policy at all times - Photographs and videos of pupils will be carefully planned before any activity with particular regard to consent and adhering to the school's Data Protection Policy - Where photographs and videos will involve LAC pupils, adopted pupils, or pupils for whom there are security concerns, the Headteacher will liaise with the DSL to determine the steps involved. - The DSL will, in known cases of a pupil who is a LAC or who has been adopted, liaise with the pupil's social worker, carers or adoptive parents to assess the needs and risks associated with the pupil - Staff will report any concerns about another staff member's use of mobile phones to the DSL, following the procedures outlined in the Child Protection and Safeguarding Policy and the Allegations of Abuse Against Staff Policy. - We will follow the General Data Protection Regulation and Data Protection Act 2018 when taking and storing photos and recordings for use in the school.

-Refer to the School's Mobile Phone Policy for further detail.
+Refer to the School's Mobile Phone and Smart Device Policy for further detail.